ybourgeo64/YB-Portfolio/README.md

 # YB-Portfolio
-IBM Data Science Professional Certification Progrm through Coursera.
+IBM Data Science Professional Certification Program through Coursera.

-These files show what new skills I learned throughout this program.
+The files in this portfolio show what new skills I learned throughout this program.

 In this Professional Certificate learners developed and honed hands-on skills in Data Science and Machine Learning.
 Learners